telerik/ajax-docs/upgrade-compatibility/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 1. Backup your project.
 A simple copy to another folder is usually enough, and using a source control makes this unnecessary.

 1. Delete the old Telerik.Web.UI.* references from the project and close it.
 Delete also the [Skins and Design assemblies]({%slug introduction/installation/included-assemblies%}).
+You can find more information on how to update the assembly reference in an ASP.NET Web Forms application [here](https://docs.telerik.com/devtools/aspnet-ajax/knowledge-base/common-update-assembly-reference).

 1. Open the `Bin` folder of your project in Windows Explorer and delete the old Telerik.Web.UI.* assemblies.